emiliosmith/mdef_emilio2/docs/Paper Making Sense/Final Paper.md

 Design has to be “egoless”, we don’t have to put our image our personal brand or our company brand in order no feel relevant in the history.
 That has to be the less important for shift to other paradigms.

-The mindset of the permanence of the ego is a heritage from the Eurocentrism canons, which led to an aspirational aesthetic, this is reproduced in Latin-American as well as in other part of the world, and mainly I can perceive it in México in my local context inside design practice from my experience.
-In indigenous communities different craftsmanship activities are often seen as a collective effort for communicate their cosmovision and satisfy their self-consumption accordingly with what they have in their environment.
+The mindset of the permanence of the ego respond to the canons of authorship present in the private property for exploitation.
+In contrast, for many years, different craftsmanship from indigenous communities are often seen as a collective effort for communicate their cosmovision and satisfy their self-consumption accordingly with what they have in their environment.
+The images, meanings, drawings, materials and patterns are part of their identity and the environment, and define them as a collective.

 Globalization, a symptom of capitalism is used for designers as a curtain to homologize our design all around the world, we used as a pretext conscious or unconsciously because we want to be part of a global esthetics, a part of global movement and to be recognized globally, as an example Fast Fashion.

-In a design practice this led us to decontextualize our design using materials, process that eventually are going to led to an artifact that doesn’t belong to its local the ecosystem.
+In a design practice this led us to decontextualize our design using materials, process that eventually are going to create an artifact that doesn’t belong to its local ecosystem and with an aspirational aesthetic, to be globally accepted.

-There are many examples of a positive practice that talks about using the hyperlocal to create anything from textiles to social innovations; In México there are exceptional projects in which through the craftsmanship from indigenous groups, artifacts are created under new paradigms.
+There are many examples of a positive practice that talks about using the hyperlocal resources to create anything from textiles to social innovations.
+In México there are exceptional projects in which through the craftsmanship from indigenous groups, artifacts are created under new paradigms.
 They required tremendous energy to keep using ancient techniques and create new social interactions around the project.

 A project I enjoy is Fábrica Social (https://fabricasocial.mx/) which works with indigenous women from the south of México for creating garments that reflect their culture honoring their cosmovision, this project is a fusion between designers and people from an horizontal and participatory perspective.